Here to Create is the first global facing employer brand campaign executed by adidas in partnership with Cloudfactory.

 Rebranding and new visual identity proposal for the Florence Airport.
 The current logo is outdated and lacks the clarity and visual strength to create a lasting impact.
 In addition to a new logo, proposals are presented for new airport signs as well as boarding passes, coffee cups and other branding materials.
 A new website and mobile app support the new visual identity by offering clear, useful information for travelers.

-Underwater photography has proven to be both the most challenging and most rewarding.
-During the three years I lived in the Mayan Riviera on Mexico's Caribbean coast I had the opportunity to capture stunning, surreal and moving moments at more than 200 weddings.
-By far my favorite sessions came after the weddings when only the most adventurous brides and grooms would "trash the dress".
+During my previous life as a wedding photographer in the Mayan Riviera on Mexico's Caribbean coast I had the opportunity to capture stunning, surreal and moving moments at more than 200 weddings.
+By far my favorite work came after the weddings when only the most adventurous brides and grooms would "trash the dress".
 During these photo sessions I could truly let my creativity and imagination run free without the stress and formality expected of traditional wedding portraits.
 This is a selection of photographs taken during these unique photo sessions.

 Portraits of India